Critical set for surface diffeomorphisms revisited: Introduction

 3pt

+Differently that in the one dimensional case where the Misiurewicz condition only involves the forward orbit of the critical points, in the two-dimensional case one has also to consider the backward iterates.
+This is not a technical precaution but reflects the structure of a critical point described in remark \ref{rm:crit-dom} and proposition \ref{pr:compatibility}: the critical direction behaves as a center-stable direction in the future and as a center-unstable direction in the past, so the critical orbit interacts with the rest of the dynamics through both of its $\alpha-$ and $\omega-$ limits, exactly as a point of tangency, whose forward orbit follows a stable manifold and whose backward orbit follows an unstable one.
+Accordingly, the proofs of section \ref{sec:misiu} use the condition $\omega(c)\cap V=\emptyset$ and $\alpha(c)\cap V=\emptyset$ in an entirely symmetric way.

 The known examples of Misiurewicz maps are described in section \ref{examples}, in paragraph ii.
 Naturally, one can wonder if these are the only natural classes of examples.
-In terms of the problem on how the dynamic on the critical set can be useful to characterize the whole dynamics of the non-wandering set, the natural question is the following:
+More broadly, one can ask how the dynamics on the critical set constrains the global dynamics on the non-wandering set; the natural question is the following:

 \begin{question} Let $\La$ be a compact invariant set of a $C^{2}$ surface diffeomorphisms $f$.
-If $f_{|\La}$ is Misiurewicz does it follow that $\Lambda$ can be decomposed into a finite number of transitive sets and finite number of normally hyperbolic arcs?
+If $f_{|\La}$ is Misiurewicz does it follow that $\Lambda$ can be decomposed into a finite number of transitive sets and a finite number of normally hyperbolic arcs?

 \end{question}